ponylang/pony-tutorial/expressions/exceptions.md

 end
 ```

 `obj.dispose()` will be called whether the code inside the `with` block completes successfully or raises an error.
-To take part in a `with` expression, the object that needs resource clean-up must therefore provide a `dispose()` method:
+To take part in a `with` expression, the object that needs resource clean-up must, therefore, provide a `dispose()` method:

 ```pony
 class SomeObjectThatNeedsDisposing